Wat Tham Krabok: Hmong refugees

 Michael Johns, a former Heritage Foundation foreign policy analyst and aide to former President George H. W. Bush, helped oppose the forced repatriation, labeling it a "betrayal", since many Hmong had aided the United States during the secret war.

-While some Hmong were repatriated, most were resettled to the United States in 2004 and 2005, most moving to the U.S. states of Minnesota, California, and Wisconsin.
-There are presently only a couple of Hmong families living at Wat Tham Krabok.
+While some Hmong were repatriated, most were resettled to the United States in 2004 and 2005, most moving to Minnesota, California, and Wisconsin.
+Presently only a couple of Hmong families live at Wat Tham Krabok.